RadoslawOsinski/JoyFromDance/README.md

-Joy from dance - Google Cloud Engine experiments
+Joy from dance - Google Cloud Engine experiments - project has been shut down
 =========

 Interesting parts: